Tejas-67/BunkBuddy/README.md

 ## Features
 * Track individual subject attendance
 * Track lectures
+* Get timely reminders (notifications) before classes with low attendance.
+* Backup your data to cloud
+* Dark and Light Theme
 * Get insights on which classes can be bunked.
 * User friendly and intuitive UI with scroll gestures like swipe to delete and hold to drag
 ## Screenshots